fubarwrangler/condor_graphite/README.md

 to get an RPM

 ## Ideas
-We should probably be able to talk to statsd as well as graphite if we'll be running frequently.

 We may want to gather information about the job-owner and other attributes from each cgroup (how?)